OpeniBoot

 OpeniBoot is an open source implementation of Apple's closed source bootloader iBoot.
-It allows the booting of unsigned code on supported iDevices (such as Linux kernels).
+It allows the booting of unsigned code on supported Apple Devices (such as Linux kernels).
 It also allows to download and install the Android operating system on iPhone, iPad and iPod Touch.
-It can be controlled via OpeniBoot console (oibc) which can be connected to from a libusb enabled computer.
+It can be controlled via OpeniBoot console (oibc), which can be connected to from a libusb enabled computer.